 - Diabetes mellitus

 - End-stage liver disease

 Also, people who live in an institution, such as a nursing home or memory care facility, or those who require at home care, or those who have both Medicare and Medicaid fall under these plans.

-A Medicare SNP covers the same services as regular Medicare, but also covers additional services that are specific to that group (so, an SNP for people with chronic heart failure would get to see a specialist and would have their heart medications covered).
+A Medicare SNP covers the same services as regular Medicare, but also covers additional services that are specific to that group (so, individuals enrolled in an SNP for people with chronic conditions, such as chronic heart failure, would get to see a specialist and would have their heart medications covered).

 In addition to having one of the conditions listed above, a senior must also: